origranot/reduced.to/README.md

 - Add some tests?
 - Better readme?
 - Add logs?
+- Displaying the Benefits of using URL-Shortner -Safety
+  -Reliable
+  -Shortend
+- Adding a statistics page.
 - Add more ideas..
 - Just create a PR already :)